VeranikaVasilchykava/ciphering_cli_tool/README.md

 - in your terminal navigate to the root directory

-- you are ready to use CLI, see usage examples below
+- now you are ready to use CLI, see usage examples below

 **Usage example:**